 (Signature of Declarant) (Date)

-The Declarant signed or acknowledged signing the upon personal observation, appears to be emotion this advance directive. nis document in my presence and, based
+The Declarant signed or acknowledged signing this docume upon personal observation, appears to be emotionally anothis advance directive.

-(Signature of Witness) Telephone Number(s): (Date)
+(Signature of Witness) (Date)

+Telephone Number(s):

 (Signature of Witness) (Date)

 Telephone Number(s):

 (Note: Anyone selected as a health care agent in Part I may not be a witness.
 Also, at least one of the witnesses must be someone who will not knowingly inherit anything from the Declarant or otherwise knowingly gain a financial benefit from the Declarant's death.
 Maryland law does not require this document to be notarized.)